-Homeschooling is a wonderful opportunity to teach and train not only our kids’ minds, but also their hearts.
-Often though, we get so busy and caught up with things, that we forget some important things which every homeschooler needs to remember.
+Homeschooling is a wonderful opportunity to teach and train our kids’ minds, and also their hearts.
+Often though, we get so busy and caught up with things, that we forget some important things every Homeschool Mom must remember!

 2. The most important thing you can do is win your child’s heart.

 When you have their heart, you are able to pour into them the truths that God is teaching you.
 It also gives you a place of valuable opportunity to influence not just what they do, but who they are.

 3. Give priorities first place in your day.

 God’s Word shows us what our priorities should be as parents.
 In II Peter 1:5 it says, “….add to your faith virtue (or character); and to virtue knowledge.”

 Start your day by pointing them to God and His Word, and then train them in character.
 Training them in godly character is much more important than teaching them academics.

 Academics are important, but character is what will make a difference in their life.
 Wisdom is the principal thing, not knowledge.

 4. You CAN do it!

 We all have times where we wonder if we are giving our kids what they need academically, or how we will get through the challenging high school subjects.
 The KEY is we can do it THROUGH the strength of Christ.
 Daily time alone with Christ is essential!
 Without His help, we will struggle.